 A.All business majors are required to have an international study experience.
 This requirement may be met in many ways, including, but not limited to, many of Drury’s study abroad programs, including study abroad for a semester, a year, or through special short-term courses.
 To apply, you should complete the International Study Program Application form and submit it to the Study Abroad Office and the Breech Application for Approval of Study Abroad.
 During your study abroad you will be enrolled in the appropriate study abroad course and complete an assignment related to your study abroad experience.

 A. Registration for more than 17 credit hours in a semester (13 during the summer session) is considered an academic overload.
-You must complete the form Request for Permission to Enroll for an Overload in order to be granted permission to take an overload.
+You must complete the form Request for Permission to Enroll for an Overload, located in the "Student" tab of MyDrury, in order to be granted permission to take an overload.
 To request an overload, students should have a grade average of 3.0 or higher in the preceding semester and must obtain the approval of their advisor.
 If a student has a grade average below 3.0, further approval from the dean of the college is required.
 An excessive overload, more than 21 hours (16 in summer) will require approval by the Academic Affairs Committee prior to the beginning of the semester of the overload.
 Students who wish to apply for this approval should complete the Academic Standing Petition which is available in the Registrar’s Office (Bay Hall) or in the Breech office (BRE 100).
 Bear in mind that additional tuition cost is assessed per semester credit hour in excess of 17.
 The deadline to submit this request is the same date as the last day to add classes during the semester or term.

 A. Students are required to complete prerequisites listed in the course descriptions section of theAcademic Catalog before enrolling in the course requiring the prerequisite.
 If the prerequisite stated is “admission to Breech School of Business,” please refer to the Breech Admission Policy.
 Students who wish to register for a course without first taking the prerequisite(s) listed in the course description of the academic catalog must complete the Permission to Waive Prerequisite form.
 Your advisor must approve this request, as well as the faculty member who is teaching the course, prior to obtaining approval from the department chair.
 The class cannot be added to the student’s schedule without these approvals.